How Does a Cage Liner Work?

 We use a fabric that is super-absorbent and designed to prevent odor.
 Our production team researched and tested a variety of absorbent fabrics for several months before selecting it.

 No. In order to provide you with the best prices and the fastest turn-around time, we are no longer able to make custom-sized cage liners.
-Not to worry, we are adding new cage sizes all the time in order to meet the needs of our customers.
+Not to worry, we are always looking into adding new cage sizes.

 What is a C&C cage?

-A C&C cage is a Cubes and Coroplast cage that uses grids measuring 14” x 14”.
+A C&C cage is a Cubes and Coroplast cage that is made of grids measuring 14” x 14”.
 So for example, a 2x4 C&C cage measures 28” x 56”.

 What are corner pads?

-Corner pads are approximately 12" x 10" and are "mini cage liners", perfect for areas of the cage that your piggy likes to hang out in, for extra coverage.
+Approximately 12" x 10", corner pads are "mini cage liners", perfect for areas of the cage that your pet likes to hang out in, for extra coverage.
 The idea is, when your piggy soils that one area of the cage, you can throw the corner pad in the wash and avoid having to wash the entire cage liner because of just one spot.